ralaurent/ralaurent/README.md

 ### 🌱 Learning & Growing

 I thrive on challenges and am always eager to learn new concepts and technologies.
-Currently I'm working on a Generative AI SaaS project, and exploring training transformer models on datasets encrypted using homomorphic encryption, enabling the secure and private fine-tuning on sensitive data.
+Currently I'm working on a Generative AI SaaS project, and exploring training transformer models on datasets encrypted using homomorphic encryption, enabling secure and private fine-tuning using sensitive data.
 I would be happy to engage in further discussion about my approach to leveraging this technology or any other projects you may come across on my GitHub!

 ### 🤝 Let's Connect!